High-density polyethylene: Properties

-High DPE is resistant to many different solvents, so it cannot be glued.
-Pipe joints must be made by welding.
+HDPE is resistant to many different solvents, and is exceptionally challenging to glue; joints are typically made by welding.

 The physical properties of HDPE can vary depending on the molding process that is used to manufacture a specific sample; to some degree, a determining factor is the international standardized testing methods employed to identify these properties for a specific process.
-For example, in rotational molding, to identify the environmental stress crack resistance of a sample, the notched constant tensile load test (NCTL) is put to use.
+For example, in rotational molding (rotomolding), to identify the environmental stress crack resistance of a sample, the notched constant tensile load test (NCTL) is put to use.

 Owing to these desirable properties, pipes constructed out of HDPE are ideally applicable for drinking water and waste water (storm and sewage).

 Applications

 HDPE has a wide variety of applications; for applications that fall within the properties of other polymers, the choice to use HDPE is usually economic: